 For other people, the leukemia may never go away completely.
 Some people may get regular treatments with chemotherapy or other therapies to try to help keep the leukemia under control and help relieve symptoms from it.
 Learning to live with leukemia that doesn't go away can be difficult and very stressful.
 It has its own type of uncertainty.
 Managing Cancer as a Chronic Illness talks more about this.

 Whether you have completed treatment or are still being treated, your doctors will want to watch you closely.

 Even after treatment ends, you'll still need frequent follow-up exams – probably every month or so at first, and then less often, for at least several years.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctor will ask about any symptoms, examine you, and may get blood tests or bone marrow exams.
 Follow-up is needed to check for leukemia recurrence, as well as possible side effects of certain treatments.

 Almost any cancer treatment can have side effects.
 Some may last for only a short time, but others can last the rest of your life.
 Tell your cancer care team about any changes or problems you notice and about any concerns you have.

-It is also very important to keep health insurance.
+Even after treatment, it’s very important to have health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.